 Language is important for expat families to consider.
 If a child speaks no Dutch and is at least six years old, some schools run a special newcomer's class in which the focus is on learning the language in order to continue their studies in Dutch.

-If the child is 12 years old or older when moving to Amsterdam, they may be placed in an international bridging class, where they study school subjects as well as Dutch.
+If the child is 12 or older when moving to Amsterdam, they may be placed in an international bridging class, where they study school subjects as well as Dutch.
 These classes are typically one year long, after which children will usually be integrated into the rest of the school.

-Most high school classes are taught in Dutch, but some secondary schools in Amsterdam follow a dual-language curriculum where subjects are taught in English and Dutch.
+Most high school classes are taught in Dutch, but some secondary schools in Amsterdam follow a dual-language curriculum where subjects are taught in both English and Dutch.

 High school or secondary education in the Netherlands is typically chosen based on aptitude or future aspirations.
 The education system is arranged into streams offering practical and vocational programmes or academic programmes which prepare students for university.